 Who Will Edit and Lay Out Your Book?
 Who Will Create the Cover?

 These things are very important.
 Without a good editor, you will sound like an idiot.
 That’s nothing personal; that’s just because you will make mistakes that you won’t see, but another person will.
 I have edited and proofed books.
 It’s not easy.
-Get the best person you can afford for this.
+Get the best person you can afford to do this.
 (Note that if you are being published by a publishing house, they will provide this for you.)

 Expect many edit passes with a good editor.
 You will write.
 They will make/suggest edits.
 You will get their feedback and incorporate it.
 You will send it back, and the process will repeat itself.
 This takes more time than you think.